transparency-dev/witness-network/docs/proposal.md

 The target audience for this proposal is: readers that are already familiar with the transparency log specifications located at <https://C2SP.org>.

-## Outline

-  - A bit of background and problem statement
-  - The concrete components of the proposal
-    - List of logs
-    - Table of witnesses
-    - How to get a log into the list
-    - How to get a witness into the table
-  - Discussion in Q/A form that helps motivate the design

-If/when we agree about the proposal at large, we likely want a shared repository or website to maintain the list of logs, the table of witnesses, and other related documentation that makes this easy to digest for operators that wonder "is this for me", and if so, "what do I need to do to participate".

 ## Background

 In the [witness protocol][], log servers collect cosignatures from witnesses by